lgomezt/tidyX/docs/source/examples/tutorial.rst

 .. code:: ipython3

-    import tidyX.TextPreprocessor as tp
+    from tidyX import TextPreprocessor as tp
-    import tidyX.WordNormalization as wn
+    from tidyX import TextNormalization as tn
-    import tidyX.SpacyVisualizer as tv
+    from tidyX import TextVisualizer as tv

 ``remove_repetitions``
 -------------------------